57-8a-107. Amending the declaration to make provisions of this chapter applicable

 Enacted 2013 ch.
 152, eff.
 July 1, 2014 (see line 1294 of SB 90 (2013)).

-However, the application of those principles (of retroactivity and impairing contracts) to a given statute and a given association is not a simple matter and it would be incorrect for a person to make blanket assertion that all statutes enacted before an association was created do not apply to the association.
-Thus, rather than providing guidance as to the applicability of this Act to pre-existing associations, the statute only serves to confuse this issue.
+However, the application of those principles (of retroactivity and impairing contracts) to a given statute and a given association is not a simple matter and it would be incorrect for a person to make the blanket assertion that all statutes enacted before an association was created do not apply to the association.
+Thus, rather than providing guidance as to the applicability of this Act to pre-existing associations, this statute only serves to confuse the issue.
 Most associations will simply take the law at face value and assume the law in effect today applies to them - and so they should.
-To argue anything else is to enter a rabbit hole that runs very deep.
+To argue anything else is to enter a deep rabbit hole.

 Statutes are applied retroactively when they are made applicable to a time period before the statute's effective date.
 Although legislation cannot take effect prior to the enactment of the legislation, in limited circumstances it can be given retrospective operation to an earlier date.
 Utah Code provides that no statute is retroactive "unless expressly so declared."
 Although emphasizing that statutes are generally not retroactive unless expressly made retroactive, the Utah Supreme Court has recognized exceptions to the general rule for clarifying amendments or procedural remedial statutes that do not enlarge, eliminate, or destroy vested rights.